-- The correct personal protective equipment (PPE) must be worn and risk assess the need for facial protection.
-After removing PPE, clean hands with liquid soap, warm running water and dried thoroughly with paper towels. - Detergent wipes or general purpose neutral detergent, and warm water and single use disposable cloths are recommended. - Cleaning is essential before disinfection or sterilisation is carried out. - When cleaning and disinfecting, clean top to bottom, clean to dirty.
+- Cleaning is a process that physically removes dust, dirt, including visible soiling, body fluids and a number of microorganisms. - The correct personal protective equipment (PPE) must be worn and risk assess the need for facial protection.
+After removing PPE, clean hands with liquid soap, warm running water and dry thoroughly with paper towels. - Detergent wipes or general purpose neutral detergent, and warm water and single use disposable cloths are recommended. - Cleaning is essential before disinfection or sterilisation is carried out. - When wiping surfaces, clean top to bottom, clean to dirty.
 Large and flat surfaces should be cleaned using an 'S' shaped pattern, starting at the point furthest away, overlapping slightly, but taking care not to go over the same area twice.
-This cleaning motion reduces the amount of microorganisms, such as bacteria and viruses, that may be transferred from a dirty area to a clean area. - All reusable medical devices and care equipment that have been cleaned must be dried thoroughly before storage.
+This cleaning motion reduces the amount of microorganisms, such as bacteria and viruses, that may be transferred from a dirty area to a clean area. - All reusable care equipment that has been cleaned must be dried thoroughly before storage.